isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The ideal is *not* to try execute everything at compile time.
+The ideal is *not* to try to execute everything at compile time.
-Obviously, most computations depend on inputs so they can't be moved to compile time, but beyond that logical constraint is the fact that complex compile-time computation can seriously increase compile times and complicate debugging.
+Obviously, most computations depend on inputs, so they can't be moved to compile time, but beyond that logical constraint is the fact that complex compile-time computation can seriously increase compile times and complicate debugging.
 It is even possible to slow down code by compile-time computation.
-This is admittedly rare, but by factoring out a general computation into separate optimal sub-calculations it is possible to render the instruction cache less effective.
+This is admittedly rare, but by factoring out a general computation into separate optimal sub-calculations, it is possible to render the instruction cache less effective.

 ##### Enforcement